 Telephone interviews will be arranged at a day/time suitable for the respondent.
 Interview topic guides have been developed to guide the interviews.
 For development of the topic guides, we draw upon Normalisation Process Theory (NPT) ^{8 9} to understand how new processes become routine practice.
 NPT comprises four constructs that represent individual and collective levels of work involved in the implementation of new practice (coherence, cognitive participation collective action and reflexive monitoring).
 These constructs will be framed as a set of propositions to identify factors impacting on implementation of Healthy-Living.
 Interviews will explore perceptions, expectations and attitudes towards Healthy-Living, experiences of implementation in existing T2DM care pathways, and challenges and unintended consequences during local implementation.
+We will also explore barriers to taking up Healthy-Living in Integrated Care Systems that choose not to implement the programme (if this occurs).
 As data collection progresses, the topic guide will be iteratively reviewed to incorporate issues not previously included, but which are relevant to the study.
 With the respondents' permission, telephone interviews will be digitally audio-recorded on a university provided encrypted audio device.
 The researcher will write field notes (immediately following a telephone interview) to provide context to the transcribed interview data.
 We will also request, where it exists, any locality generated guidance documents to support practice level implementation.
 We will use University of Manchester provided encrypted audio recording devices to record the consent process and interviews.
 Where University of Manchester laptop computers are used, these are encrypted.
 Storage of personal data will be on secure university servers (and not on the hard drives of laptops) and can only be accessed by the research team.

 A common analysis approach will be adopted for WP2a process evaluation - implementation.
 Interviews will be transcribed and thematically analysed using a modified framework approach and using NVivo software to manage the data.
-14 This produces a matrix of summarised data providing a structure for analysis and interpretation which is useful for policy research.
-15 By 'modified Framework approach' we mean that we will initially use the Framework approach to take an inductive approach to theme generation.
+This produces a matrix of summarised data providing a structure for analysis and interpretation which is useful for policy research.
+By 'modified Framework approach' we mean that we will initially use the Framework approach to take an inductive approach to theme generation.
 Subsequent theme refinement will be deductive and guided by Normalisation Process Theory (NPT) and the Nonadoption, Abandonment, Scale-up, Spread, and Sustainability (NASSS) framework.
 This approach will allow us to: (a) answer the specific research questions we have set, whilst (b) allowing important insights to be produced inductively.
 The use of this modified framework approach will also utilize the strengths of Framework analysis in providing structure to the analysis of large datasets, especially allowing comparisons between different participant groups on key issues.
 As stated in the application and as per Gale (2013), we also intend to engage the wider research team, our PPI group and clinical stakeholders in the analysis process.